ISR Business finance and investment studies

 · pensions/trust services.

-Regarding financing in Britain, there have been a number of public criticisms of the business banking industry over the years.
+In Britain, there have been various public criticisms of the business banking industry over the years.
 Business owner-managers and others have complained about (e.g.):

 1. short-term profits rather than long-term investment orientations on the part of banks;